 The process of setting goals helps you choose where you want to go in life.
 By knowing precisely what you want to achieve, you know where you have to concentrate your efforts.
 You'll also quickly spot the distractions that can, so easily, lead you astray.

-Goal setting is used by top-level athletes, successful business-people and achievers in all fields.
+Top-level athletes, successful business-people and achievers in all fields all set goals.
 Setting goals gives you long-term vision and short-term motivation .
 It focuses your acquisition of knowledge, and helps you to organize your time and your resources so that you can make the very most of your life.

 By setting sharp, clearly defined goals, you can measure and take pride in the achievement of those goals, and you'll see forward progress in what might previously have seemed a long pointless grind.
 You will also raise your self-confidence , as you recognize your own ability and competence in achieving the goals that you've set.

 You set your goals on a number of levels:

 This is why we start the process of setting goals by looking at your lifetime goals.
 Then, we work down to the things that you can do in, say, the next five years, then next year, next month, next week, and today, to start moving towards them.

 The first step in setting personal goals is to consider what you want to achieve in your lifetime (or at least, by a significant and distant age in the future).
 Setting lifetime goals gives you the overall perspective that shapes all other aspects of your decision making.